unofficialaciguide/aci-python/README.md

 **/py**
 Using code from /notebooks, these are some boilerplate Python you or your team can incorporate into your own scripts.

+**/scripts**
+Using code from the /notebooks and /py directories, example ops scripts are presented.